top of page

 Why This Matters for Established Businesses

-• Payroll run correctly but payments misallocated
+• Running payroll correctly but misallocating payments

 Compliance vs Financial Leadership

 Knowing the difference between these two references is entry-level compliance.
+Designing a payroll system that:

 • Protects director time